kkm24132/ReinforcementLearning/07_PolicyGradientMethods/ReadMe.md

 # Policy Gradient Methods
-- Contents from Chapter 12 in SB Book
+- Contents from Chapter 13 in Sutton and Barto Book
 - Algorithms
 - Understanding Points
 - Solutions to Exercises